 That's it.
 And it's the absolute best way to build an email list of active subscribers, just like how we've built a list of more than 100,000 subscribers at CoSchedule."

 Once website visitors subscribe to your list, immediately serve a thank you page (show them your manners).

 It tells subscribers that opt-in actually worked.
 Use creative, funny, & unique language or graphics on thank you page.

 It’s a win-win way to invite them to subscribe to your blog or other incentives :-)

 Preference center allows subscribers to take control of email communication.
-It’s one of the best ways to build trust with your prospects.
+It’s one of the best ways to establish a healthy converstaion with your subscribers.

 When a subscriber clicks on “Unsubscribe” link, redirect him to the preference center.
 Give him options to change his frequency or content preferences etc.

 Use appealing language and humor.
 It will surely decrease your unsubscribe rate :-)